oscarzhpersson/IV1350_ObjectOrientedDesign/IV1350_Sem4/PointOfSale/QUESTIONS.md

  - Test logger and error message components.
 DONE

- - Add notifyObserver() function to purchase class within registerPayment
+ - Add notifyObserver() function to purchase class within registerPayment DONE
  - Add an actual total revenue tally to the application.
+DONE

+ - Fix the problem where nothing is printed as of yet.
+Problem is between controller and purchase, where the observers are not passed.
+DONE
+ - The printed value is still 0.
+DONE

 ## Task 1:
     - Exceptions for alternative flow 3-4a